ICKSolutions/pcf-kanban-control/README.md

 Run the following commands to deploy the control:

+npm run build

+mkdir P365_PCF_ViewKanbanControl

+cd P365_PCF_ViewKanbanControl

+dotnet build

+This will generate a managed solution in bin\Debug

+To deploy, load the .zip file in Power Apps or using method below

 #### 1. Create an authentication profile:
    ```sh
    pac auth create --url https://xyz.crm.dynamics.com